pillarpress/pillar-press-content-blocks/README.txt

 The Content Blocks plugin from [Pillar Press](http://pillar.press) provides you with custom blocks for the new [Gutenberg](https://wordpress.org/gutenberg/) block editor.

 **Please Note**: Content Blocks is under active development and is used on production sites at your own risk.

-Because the new editor is still in production, breaking changes could be expected.
+Because the new editor is still in active production, breaking changes could be expected.

 ## Contribute